 Who should be requesting a project?

 The best person to request a project is someone that is able to make financial decisions for your department, and who knows the specific goals of the project.
+If the request is dependent on obtaining Capital Funding, the person requesting the project will be responsible for reviewing the request with their senior staff member.
+Their senior staff member will be responsible for discussing the project with senior staff and obtaining approval for the capital funding.

 How soon should I expect to hear from someone after requesting a project?